PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 ## Rust does not have exceptions, it has Result<T,E>

 There are no exceptions in Rust.
-If a function can fail, it can either `panic()` (bad design) or return a type called `Result<T,E>`.
+If a function can fail, it can either `panic()` (which be unusual and probably bad design) or return a type called `Result<T,E>`.
 Think of `Result<T,E>` as basically working the same way as `Option<T>` but allowing a second parameter which is the error condition instead of the constant `None`.
 E might be an integer error code, a string, or some other specialized value.

 Results are almost as common as Options.
 They are also a type of enum.
 Here is the actual definition from the standard library: